 There are 3 components to participating in the program.
 Participation in all three components is required to receive scholarship funds.

 The Noyce internship occurs during the summer prior to the junior year.
 Eligibility for the internship is at least a 2.8 GPA and interest in exploring a STEM teaching profession.
 It is not yet necessary to have already declared a STEM teacher education major, because the internship may be used to explore your interest in a STEM teaching profession.
 The internship begins in mid-May and the first week of August.
 The internship involves gaining both research and teaching experience, requires full-time commitment (~40 hours per week), and it requires registration for a 3-credit course, for which the tuition is waived.
 Interns are paid a $4500 stipend for the internship.
-Applications for the Noyce internship are due January 31 of the year of the internship.
+The priority deadline for the Noyce internship is January 31 of the year of the internship, after which applications are accepted on a rolling basis.
 If during the internship you have decided you want to pursue a STEM teaching career, you should apply for the Noyce scholarship, which is due in July of the internship summer.
 Participants in the Noyce internship will be provided the link to the scholarship application during the internship.

 If you have already declared a major in one of the following majors, you have already completed this requirement.
 Otherwise, if during the internship summer you have decided that you want to pursue a STEM teaching career and apply for the scholarship, by the end of your first semester of your junior year, you must also declare your major in one of the following:

 During the summer between the junior and senior year, Noyce Scholars enroll in a 3-credit online course entitled Noyce Senior Seminar, in which we will discuss the challenges and rewards of teaching in settings that have high teacher attrition and/or a high percentage of low-income students.
 Tuition is waived for this course.
 Passing this course with a B or higher is required to continue receiving scholarship funds in the senior year.